CrazyCoder613/awesome-vue/README.md

 - [Vue Datamaps](https://github.com/Seungwoo321/vue-datamaps) - Vue port of the javascript-based DataMaps
 - [Marked.cc](https://github.com/msjaber/marked.cc) - 📝 Create and share beautiful images of your notes and prose.
 - [LeagueStats](https://github.com/vkaelin/LeagueStats) - Statistics website for players of the online game League of Legends.
-- [Veniqa](https://github.com/Viveckh/Veniqa) - An E-commerce solution with a shopping client and admin panel written in Vue.

 ### Commercial Products
  - [Wijmo](http://wijmo.com/products/wijmo-5/) - A collection of UI controls with VueJS support.